7 Symptoms of Low AMH Level

 What are the Risk Factors affecting Low AMH?

-• Advancing age is a significant risk factor for low AMH levels, as the ovarian reserve naturally declines with age.
+• Advancing age is a significant risk factor for the lowest AMH levels, as the ovarian reserve naturally declines with age.

-• Genetic disorders that affect ovarian function, such as Turner syndrome or Fragile X syndrome, may also result in low AMH levels.
+• Genetic disorders that affect ovarian function, such as Turner syndrome or Fragile X syndrome, may also result in short AMH levels.

 • Certain medical treatments, such as chemotherapy or radiation therapy for cancer treatment, can damage the ovaries and reduce AMH levels.